 A summary of the arrangements for first aid and accident reporting is included in the school prospectus.

-11. Accident Recording and Reporting (see also the Policy on Accident Reporting and Investigation)
+10. Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)

 In the event of an accident the following procedure must be followed: